Miriam Weiner (genealogist): Jewish Roots in Ukraine and Moldova

 In a recent interview with Weiner, Tasha Ackerman commented,"Miriam's work hasn’t been just about extracting documents; it’s been about building trust and forming relationships with archivists who were often skeptical and who sometimes took a risk in order to help Miriam on her mission.
 When she began her trips to Ukraine, Miriam faced the enormous challenge of not speaking the language while attempting something unprecedented in her field.
 In the early years of her work, particularly when visiting small villages, she knew she might be the first American that many archivists and residents had ever encountered.
 Compensating for her lack of Ukrainian language skills, she arrived with big smiles and hugs."
 In 1999, in official cooperation with the Ukraine State Archives (Ukraïnskyi derzhavnyi arkhiv) and the Moldova National Archives (Arhivă Naţională a Republicii Moldova), Weiner authored and published Jewish Roots in Ukraine and Moldova.
 The book includes archival holdings of the Ukraine State Archives and its branch archives throughout the country and the Moldova National Archives in Chișinău as well as local town hall documents throughout Ukraine and Moldova.
 The book also features document examples, maps, antique postcards depicting towns and daily life, and modern-day photographs.
 There are individual town listings for localities throughout both countries.

+This book received high praise from fellow authors including: